 Donald Sloan - It wasn’t the best of days for the strong 6-3 WG from Texas.
 He’s obviously a talented individual but can struggle when the game is of a more structured variety.
 He used his strength and athleticism to get to the basket for a few impressive finishes but his jumper was off leading to some frustrating misses.

 Brandan Wright - Even though Kevin Love got the better of him in an early morning matchup, the 6-9 lefty showed why he is so highly regarded.
 He’s got impossibly long arms and uses every inch of length to his advantage as he extends over any defender for finishes around the basket.
 He handled the ball with proficiency and is starting to score off the dribble going right or left.
 Once he gets a little stronger he’s going to be unstoppable on the high school level.
-He’s still thinking NBA -- which in today’s environment you can’t blame him for -- and Kansas remains on his second tier of schools.
+He’s still thinking NBA -- which in today’s environment you can’t blame him for.